Guide to Yehliu Geopark to Jiufen Bus Tickets, What to See & Do

 Example: Bus No. 1815

 You can use Google Map or the Bus+ app to check the location of the bus stops.
-You need to ring the bell on the bus.
-But most people get off at Yehliu, so there should be others who will ring the bell.
-Just like when you take a bus in Taipei City, you press the bell and the bus driver will stop at the next stop.
+You need to ring the bell to get on the bus.
+However, most people get off at Yehliu, so someone should ring the bell.
+Just like taking a bus in Taipei, you will ring the bell and the driver will stop at the next stop.

 Turn left onto Gangdong Road and walk straight along the sidewalk for about 700 meters to the ticket booth.
 There are 2 convenience stores along the road.
 It is recommended to buy water to drink, otherwise it will be very hot after entering Yehliu Geopark.